How Deep Do Pumpkin Roots Grow

 I have a dry compost bin where I dump my grass clippings after I mow the lawn.
 Once they dry, I use them as mulch for my plants.

 You can buy one for a relatively good price or try to make your own.
-Here’s one that I bought and works great.
+Here’s the wooden compost bin that I bought and works great.

 Fertilizer